Abilify Side Effects

 Abilify is also associated with metabolism problems.
 This can lead to weight gain and dangerously high blood sugar levels.
 The antipsychotic can also cause abnormally low blood pressure, seizures, increased cholesterol, low white blood cell counts, problems controlling body temperature and difficulty swallowing.

 The medication carries two black box warnings.
 One describes life-threatening risks to elderly patients with dementia.
-The other advises patients that antidepressnts can lead to thoughts of suicide.
+The other advises patients that antidepressants can lead to thoughts of suicide.

 Common Abilify Side Effects in Clinical Trials

-The most common adverse reactions in adult patients in Abilify clinical trials were nausea, vomiting, constipation, headache, dizziness, movement disorder, anxiety, insomnia and restlessness.
+The most common Abilify side effects in adult patients in clinical trials were nausea, vomiting, constipation, headache, dizziness, movement disorder, anxiety, insomnia and restlessness.

 In clinical trials involving children, the most common adverse reactions were sleepiness, headache, vomiting, muscle or movement issues, fatigue, increased appetite, insomnia, nausea, common cold and weight gain.